bailey27/cppcryptfs/README.md

 You can choose to have your file names encryped using AES256-EME or not to encrypt the file names (plain text).

+If "Long file names" is checked, then the names of files and directories can be up to 255 characters long when encrypted file names are used.
+This option has no effect if plain text file names are used (plain text file names can be up to 255 characters long).
+See the section "File name and path length limits" near the end of this document for more information.

 You can choose between AES256-GCM or AES256-SIV (RFC 5297) for file data encryption.
 The default is AES256-GCM which is recommended.
 GCM is about twice as fast as SIV for streaming reads and writes.
 SIV was implemented in order to support reverse mode.

 Note: In the gocryptfs documentation, the SIV mode is referred to as AES-512-SIV, which is the proper name for this mode of operation.
 However, it is called AES256-SIV in cppcryptfs because the 512-bit SIV key is derived from the 256-bit master key (as is the case with gocryptfs).
 Also, the developer of cppcryptfs doesn't want to call it AES512-SIV in the user interface because that might cause users to think that it is more secure than AES256-GCM.